Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ## Refreshing the errors queue text file

 The `queues-list` command can be run when you need to update the list of error queues.
-The text file can be updated anytime, without bringing down the container.
+The text file containing queue names can be updated without bringing down the container.

 ```shell
 docker run -e TRANSPORT_TYPE=<RabbitMQ|AzureServiceBus|AzureServiceBusDeadLetter> -e CONNECTION_STRING=<connection string> --rm particular/servicecontrol-connector-masstransit:latest queues-list